 Install the Azure CLI

 Quickly install the Azure Command-Line Interface (Azure CLI) to use a set of open-source shell-based commands for creating and managing resources in Microsoft Azure.
-You have several installation choices: use one of the provided installer packages for different operating systems, install from an npm package, or install the Azure CLI as a container in a Docker host.
+You have several installation choices: install from an npm package (requires Node.js and npm), use one of the provided installer packages for different operating systems, or install the Azure CLI as a container in a Docker host.
 For more options and background, see the project repository on GitHub.

 Once the Azure CLI has been installed, you will be able to connect it with your Azure subscription and run the azure commands from your command-line interface (Bash, Terminal, Command prompt, and so on) to work with your Azure resources.

-Alternatively, if the latest Node.js and npm are already installed on your system, run the following command to install the Azure CLI package.
+To install the CLI from an npm package, you'll need the latest Node.js and npm installed on your system.
+Then, run the following command to install the Azure CLI package.
 (On Linux distributions, you might need to use sudo to successfully run the npm command.)

 npm install azure-cli -g